up-to-you/dev_notes/multithreading/lock-mechanics.md

 So, the Biased lock keeps alive while fast-path header's value test is passing successfully and ThreadId is equal to current Thread.

-The crucial moment between Biased and Lightweight lock occurs, when another Thread performs CAS instructions to acquire this already Biased Lock and if it succeeded - object's header value is changed, therefore leading to test fail at Biased Thread and Bias revocation.
+The crucial moment between Biased and Lightweight lock occurs, when another Thread performs CAS instructions to acquire this already Biased Lock and if it succeeded - object's header value is changed, therefore leading to test failure in Biased Thread, which entails Bias Revocation.

 Details described in ` share/runtime/biasedLocking.cpp:revoke_and_rebias func `:
 ```C++